woledzki/Phabric/README.markdown

 The Phabric object handles interaction with all the 'entities' (Gherkin table > db table mappings) created when using Phabric.
-It accepts a database connection as it's only argument.
+It accepts a datasource as it's only argument.
 It should be created in the constructor of the FeatureContext class and saved to a member variable (as in the example above).